 - Close to a myriad of entertainment options?

-Read on to find parts of Philly with the qualities you’re looking for and more, including the neighborhood where the original Philly cheesesteak was born.
-To help navigate, we’ve organized the neighborhoods into categories – just click to jump to a section.
+Read on to explore parts of Philly with the qualities you’re looking for and more, including the neighborhood where the original Philly cheesesteak was born.

 Transportation: Only about 12 miles from Center City, Chestnut Hill is a relatively easy 25- to 30-minute commute by car.
 The neighborhood is also served by two SEPTA Regional Rail commuter train lines, both about a 45-minute ride into Center City.